r-bin/everscript/README.md

 The game already uses a script language (instead of pure ASM) for the game logic/story, which can be made available to developers:

 - Painless changes on a script level
-  - Macros to reuse code
+  - Functions/Macros to reuse code
 - Dynamic memory management
-  - `label`s for jumps
+  - Scripts and Strings will be allocated automatically
-  - `if`'s as jump replacement
+  - `if`, `while`, etc. as jump replacement
 - IPS format for outputs

 # Example